AgoraIO-Extensions/Agora-Recording-Java-SDK/API-reference.md

 - `service`: An Agora service instance that must be initialized before calling this method.
 - `enableMix`: Whether to enable stream mixing.
+- `recordEncodedOnly`: Whether to record encoded video only (valid when `enableMix` is false):
+  - `true`: Do not decode received video; write H.264 bitstream to container directly (watermarks are not supported).
+  - `false`: Decode to YUV and re-encode to H.264 before writing to the container (watermarks are supported).

 **Return Value**:

 - `0`: Initialization successful.
 - `< 0`: Initialization failed.

+##### `int initialize(AgoraService service, boolean enableMix)`

+Backward-compatible overload equal to calling `initialize(service, enableMix, false)`.

 ##### `int joinChannel(String token, String channelName, String userId)`